Skip to content

 let preAuthorizationAmount = 100.00;

-5. Now, because $78.23 is not greater than $100.0, the code execution jumps past the instructions on the “true” side of the if statement, and nothing is displayed on the screen.
+5. Now, because 78.23isnotgreaterthan78.23 is *not* greater than 100.0, the code execution jumps past the instructions on the “true” side of the if statement, and nothing is displayed on the screen.

 6. Let’s add an else side to our if statement.